zhzh2001/cs536-blogpost/README.md

 primitive through which *user-level runtimes* can implement software timers for tasks like preemption, periodic polling, timeouts, etc.

-From user level, the timer is used through two new instructions: and . is a 64-bit unsigned integer, and the mode is a one bit flag, indicating if the timer is a periodic or a one-shot timer.
-If the is periodic, cycles is interpreted as a period in cycles.
-If the is one-shot, cycles is interpreted as a deadline, again, in keeping with the traditional APIC design that makes it simple to specify the next deadline when implementing multiple software timers.
+From user level, the timer is used through two new instructions: `set_timer(cycles, mode)` and `clear_timer()`. `cycles` is a 64-bit unsigned integer, and the mode is a one bit flag, indicating if the timer is a periodic or a one-shot timer.
+If the `mode` is periodic, cycles is interpreted as a period in cycles.
+If the `mode` is one-shot, cycles is interpreted as a deadline, again, in keeping with the traditional APIC design that makes it simple to specify the next deadline when implementing multiple software timers.